petemcw/ansible-role-postfix/README.md

-# Postfix Email Server
+# Postfix Role for Ansible

-This role configures Postfix which is a free and open-source mail transfer agent (MTA) that routes and delivers electronic mail, intended as an alternative to the widely used Sendmail MTA.
+This role configures [Postfix](http://www.postfix.org/) which is a free and open-source mail transfer agent (MTA) that routes and delivers electronic mail, intended as an alternative to the widely used Sendmail MTA.

 ## Requirements